j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/distribution.rst.txt

 MIT License
 ===========
-The library's code is released under the MIT license. [#mitlicense]_ The MIT license is short and simple that allows for both commercial and private use.
+The library's code is released under the MIT license. [#mitlicense]_ The MIT license is simple and allows for use with open source, commercial, or private projects.

 The library's source code repository contains a ``LICENSE.txt`` file that includes the text of the MIT license.
 Additionally, the ``README.md`` file mentions the